NexusNover/testingdocumentation/source/index.html.md

 meta:
   - name: description
-    content: This documentation website contains information on how to interact with logic.rest API Endpoints
+    content: This documentation website contains information on how to interact with blaze.rest API Endpoints
 ---

 # Introduction

-Welcome to the documentation website for Logic.rest, a powerful API designed to help you create scalable and efficient RESTful web services.
-This website serves as a comprehensive guide to using the Logic.rest API, providing everything you need to get started and build complex web applications.
+Welcome to the documentation website for blaze.rest, a powerful API designed to help you create scalable and efficient RESTful web services.
+This website serves as a comprehensive guide to using the blaze.rest API, providing everything you need to get started and build complex web applications.

 # Discord